andre-rosatto/buzzvel/README.md

 # Buzzvel Front-End Test 2024
 This is my solution to the Front-End Development technical test sent me by Buzzvel.
 This project was developed in August 2024 using ReactJS, Javascript, HTML, and CSS.

-The project uses CSS styles and animations extensively, aiming to make the user experience as pleasant as possible.
+The project uses CSS styles and animations extensively, aiming to make it visually appealing and the user experience as pleasant as possible.

 Clone and install the dependencies using **_npm install_**.